raspy135/Qun-mk2/README.md

 AUX in gain (MIX sub-mode, button 4) to adjust the recording volume.

-Here are the steps to do insert recording
+Here are the steps to perform insert recording

 1. Listen to the output with external effector ON, make sure effector is on, and the sound comes back to the input.
 Mute tracks or sound engine that you don't want to record. **You can check AUX input level in Monitor mode, page 2.**
 2. Select recording track.
 REC + B[1-3] or B[7-8] for stereo.